top of page

 RESULTS IN PRACTICE

-Although it can seem like the most ethical thing to do would be to never breed from carrier dogs, erasing this portion of the gene pool would have harmful effects (please see Genetic Diversity section).
-Instead, ensure your breeding stock is tested, and work towards developing non carriers of the condition with subsequent generations of dogs.
 The UFAW recommends the following: 'Elimination of a recessive gene with incomplete penetrance from a breed is not straightforward if its prevalence is high because removing all carrier animals, that possess a copy of the gene, may significantly affect the number of animals suitable to breed from, and hence the size of the gene pool.
 To avoid such a problem, careful breeding of carrier animals to known healthy non-carrier individuals is recommended (Bell 2010), with slow replacement of carrier breeding animals with non-carriers over time.'

 FURTHER READING